zakcarnage/ygo-code-net-deck-public/README.md

 After some filtering according to the user's design, the data is used to train a simple model with the winning flag set as the target.<br>
 The project uses a generic genetic algorithm approach to deck building.<br>
 This practice is widely noted as common for card games with deck building aspects.<br>
-However, I have no references to note as I was not aware when putting this together.

 This project was intended as a way to harness useful, publicly available information from the www.duelingbook.com platform.<br>
 Without the work of those running duelingbook, many players would not have access to free to play competitive Yu-Gi-Oh!
 TCG matches.<br>